saiqi1999/cs5520project/_posts/2021-09-21-Assignment2.md

 Which Activity lifecycle methods are best to use for saving data before the Activity is finished or destroyed?
 Choose one:

 onPause() or onStop()

+Question 1
+Which constructor method do you use to create an implicit Intent to launch a camera app?

+new Intent(String action)

+Question 2
+When you create an implicit Intent object, which of the following is true?

+All of the above.

+Question 3
+Which Intent action do you use to take a picture with a camera app?

+Intent takePicture = new Intent(MediaStore.ACTION_IMAGE_CAPTURE);